Couple Of Guidelines On Mixing Electronic Music

 If I create uplifting trance music, I let the lead synth to really stand out in the mix.
 Depending on the sound and the lead synth sequence, I set the volume level only little below the kick drum.

-Next step is to eq the lead synth.
-If there’s a lot of low end in it, it may compete with the bassline.
 The sequence makes a difference as well: if the lead melody goes really low and it is a type of sound that has a fat low end, then the low cut filter is most likely needed.

 I often use a little high shelf boost to add some brightness to the lead.
 Sometimes I use peaking eq to slightly boost frequencies around 2kHz with a quite narrow bandwidth to make the lead synth to be more audible through the mix.
 But this depends on the other sounds in the mix.